A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appendix

 As discussed in previous sections, the production and disintegration of \Js~ is a complex process.
 Therefore we start out with a short overview and some definitions.

-Whereas in pp collisions the $c$ and $\bar c$ in the \J~ come almost exclusively from the same interaction vertex, in heavy ion reactions, when several $c\bar c$ pairs are produced, this is not necessarily the case.
+Whereas in pp collisions the $c$ and $\bar c$ in the \J come almost exclusively from the same interaction vertex, in heavy ion reactions, when several $c\bar c$ pairs are produced, this is not necessarily the case.
 In our analysis we call those \J, which contain a $c\bar c$ pair from the same vertex, {\it diagonal} \J, the others are called {\it off-diagonal}.
 In central heavy ion collisions the system forms a QGP.
 If its temperature is higher than $T_{\rm diss}$ the \J are not stable and a bound state cannot be formed.
 At these high temperatures only unbound \cc exist, which interact, however, among each other and with the QGP constituents.
 We call the distribution of $c$ and $\bar c $ at the moment of their production in initial hard collisions {\it primordial distribution}.
-The distribution at $T_{\rm diss}$, when \J~ formation starts, is named {\it initial distribution}.
-The distribution of \cc at that moment differs considerable from their primordial distribution, due to collisions of the \cc with the QGP constituents, due to the potential interaction between the \cc and due to free streaming of the \cc quarks.
+The distribution at $T_{\rm diss}$, when \J formation starts, is named {\it initial distribution}.
+The distribution of \cc at that moment differs considerably from their primordial distribution, due to collisions of the \cc with the QGP constituents, due to the potential interaction between the \cc and due to free streaming of the \cc quarks.
 Therefore, when applying the same \J Wigner density to the primordial and to the initial distribution of the heavy quark pairs, to determine the \J yield, we expect large differences.

 Below $T_{\rm diss}$ the \J rate has two contributions: The {\it collision rate}, which is a consequence of the $c$ or $\bar c$ collision with the QGP partons, described by the Remler formalism, and the {\it local rate}, a consequence of the change of the width of the \J Wigner density with temperature and hence with time.
-The rates are non-zero until the QGP hadronizes or until the $c$ or $\bar{c}$ leaves the QGP.
+The rates are non-zero until the QGP hadronizes.
 During the hadronization of the QGP no further \J will be produced.
 We neglect here also hadronic rescattering of the \J.